coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: is_evar @one_term

-   This tactic checks whether its argument is a current existential variable.
-Existential variables are uninstantiated variables generated by :tacn:`eapply` and some other tactics.
+   Checks whether the argument is a current existential variable.
+If it is not, the tactic fails.
+Existential variables are uninstantiated variables generated by :tacn:`eapply` and other tactics.

 .. exn:: Not an evar.
    :undocumented:

+.. tacn:: not_evar @one_term
+   :undocumented:

 .. tacn:: has_evar @one_term

+   .. todo PR: can it be the name of a hypothesis?
+Same Q for is_evar, above.

-   This tactic checks whether its argument has an existential variable as a subterm.
+   Checks whether the argument has an existential variable as a subterm.
+If it is not, the tactic fails.
 Unlike context patterns combined with ``is_evar``, this tactic scans all subterms, including those under binders.

 .. exn:: No evars.